Simon Treves: Television

 On TV, Treves played Harold 'Stinker' Pinker in three series of Jeeves and Wooster, starring Hugh Laurie and Stephen Fry.
-His other TV appearances include Unforgotten, This England, The Girl Before, Life, Black Earth Rising, Next of Kin, Stan Lee's Lucky Man, The Interceptor, EastEnders, Doctors, Red Dwarf X (episode The Beginning), Lynda La Plante's Above Suspicion: Silent Scream, Bodily Harm and Charles II: The Power and The Passion, Soldier Soldier, Boon and By the Sword Divided (as Charles II).
+His other TV appearances include The Reckoning, Unforgotten, This England, The Girl Before, Life, Black Earth Rising, Next of Kin, Stan Lee's Lucky Man, The Interceptor, EastEnders, Doctors, Red Dwarf X (episode The Beginning), Lynda La Plante's Above Suspicion: Silent Scream, Bodily Harm and Charles II: The Power and The Passion, Soldier Soldier, Boon and By the Sword Divided (as Charles II).
 As a child he appeared with his younger brother Patrick on the Christmas 1967 edition of Crackerjack.

 Radio

-Treves has acted in over one hundred radio productions for the BBC since his debut as Joseph Conrad's Lord Jim in 1985, and was a member of the Radio Drama Company from 1989 to 1991 and again in 2007–2008.
-Much of his work has been with award-winning radio producer Dirk Maggs, including Independence Day UK, The Amazing Spider-Man, The Adventures of Superman, The Gemini Apes and more recently, Boscobel and The Adventures of Sexton Blake.
+Treves acted in over one hundred radio productions for the BBC after his debut as Joseph Conrad's Lord Jim in 1985, and was a member of the Radio Drama Company from 1989 to 1991 and again in 2007–2008.
+Much of his work was with award-winning radio producer Dirk Maggs, including Independence Day UK, The Amazing Spider-Man, The Adventures of Superman, The Gemini Apes and The Adventures of Sexton Blake.

 In the early 1980s, he regularly voiced trails for one of the first UK breakfast TV channels, TV-am.
 Other voice-over work was for Channel 4's Right to Reply, BBC One and numerous radio, film and commercial companies.
 He also voices a character on the computer game, Broken Sword: The Sleeping Dragon.

 Writing

 His play Bitter with a Twist was produced by the Bristol Old Vic in 1999, and is published by Faber & Faber.
 It received its European premiere in Amsterdam in May 2011.
 Other commissions include two linked internet audio dramas – Ash and Gold, for totallyword.com; and an original short screenplay, Tweeny, commissioned by Brian Cox and Skreba Films.
-He recently adapted Jim Broadbent's A Sense of History for the stage; wrote and directed Smile for Miniaturists 24 at the Arcola; and devised and scripted Neither Here nor There (a celebration of cult Scottish comic Chic Murray), broadcast on BBC Radio 2 in August 2007.
+He wrote and directed Smile for Miniaturists 24 at the Arcola; and devised and scripted Neither Here nor There, a celebration of cult Scottish comic Chic Murray, broadcast on BBC Radio 2 in August 2007.